NirbyApp/nirby-ionic-datepicker/README.md

 1) In your project folder, please install this plugin using bower

-`bower install ionic-datepicker --save`
+`bower install nirby-ionic-datepicker --save`

 This will install the latest version of this plugin.
-If you wish to install any specific version(eg : 0.9.0) then
+If you wish to install any specific version(eg : 0.0.1) then

-`bower install ionic-datepicker#0.9.0 --save`
+`bower install nirby-ionic-datepicker#v0.0.1 --save`

 2) Specify the path of  `ionic-datepicker.bundle.min.js` in your `index.html` file.